fabiocaccamo/django-freeze/README.md

 ``/freeze/generate-static-site/``

 *(the time necessary to generate the static site depends on the size of the project)*

+#### TODO
+- Write tests
+- Add sitemap.xml and robots.txt to the generated static site

 ## License
 Released under [MIT License](LICENSE).